 Q: Hey there!
-My fiancé and I are headed to Oregon to elope in April, we are renting a camper van!
-Any recommendations on must sees?
+My fiancé and I are headed to Oregon to elope in April, we are renting a camper van in Portland!
+Any recommendations on route and must sees?
 I was thinking a mix of woods/coast?

-In April, you won’t have to worry as much about making advanced campground reservations as you would in summer when they are essential.
+In spring, you won’t have as much a need to make advanced campground reservations as you would in summer– that’s when they are essential if you want electrical and water hookups.
 This gives you some flexibility on planning your itinerary, though reservations are never a bad idea.
 All three of these campgrounds (see below) have both tent sites and hookup sites for RV’s, and in a camper van you could theoretically choose either.

 My idea for your perfect week-long Northwest camping road trip is to visit three distinctly different regions to sample the best of Western Oregon, making your way from east to west: (1) the Cascades (2) Wine Country and (3) Oregon Coast.